rolandosorbelli/CV/README.md

 **attention to detail**

 - I am fascinated by every little thing that has some kind of graphics or design element to it, whether it is a piece of furniture or a website.
 I love to pay attention to every small detail, even if it's just a dot, a hash or my beloved tilde ~.
-During my internship at The Web Kitchen I was assisting the team in creating or mantaining websites for our clients and I was continuosly reviewing my work to make sure I never missed something.
+During my internship at The Web Kitchen I was assisting the team in creating or maintaining websites for our clients and I was continuosly reviewing my work to make sure I never missed something.

 **willing to learn**